-Hazardous Waste regulation, Resource Conservation and Recovery Act and CERCLA Superfund program: Apply the legal definition of hazardous waste and hazardous materials, compare; Apply the major provisions to an industrial manufacturing facility;

-Describe the required major features of remediation of a historically contaminated industrial site.
+Hazardous Waste regulation, Resource Conservation and Recovery Act and CERCLA Superfund program: Apply the legal definition of hazardous waste and hazardous materials, compare; Apply the major provisions to an industrial manufacturing facility; Describe the required major features of remediation of a historically contaminated industrial site.

 Final and midterm dates are announced on Canvas (as shown).
-Both will be held on line on a range of dates extending into a weekend (midway for Midterm) and around final exam week for Final) designated on Canvas and proctored by NJIT by use of Respondus monitor and lockdown browser.
+Both will be held online on a range of dates extending into a weekend (midway for Midterm) and around final exam week for Final as designated on Canvas and proctored by NJIT by use of Respondus monitor and lockdown browser.

-Please note that you need to follow the syllabus (above) each week through the lectures (downloading and listening to it), read the associated textbook chapter (e.g., water law lecture connects with water law chapter, etc.).
-There will be a quiz, mid semester test and a final exam, and a current book reading from which you may choose one, "A Civil Action" (by Jonathan Harr) or "Silent Spring" (by Rachel Carson).
+Please note that you need to follow the syllabus (above) each week through the lectures (downloading and listening to Canvas posted lectures), read the associated textbook chapter (e.g., water law lecture connects with water law chapter, etc.); such reading assignments are required and will strengthen your understanding of the lecture material.
+There will be quizzes (2), mid semester test and a final exam, and a current book reading from which you may choose one, "A Civil Action" (by Jonathan Harr) or "Silent Spring" (by Rachel Carson) which may be subject to a question on the final.
 I will from time to time provide additional outline type material and review questions to help you focus on critical areas.
 Communicate questions to me at any time via email (use primarily Canvas email).
 I look forward to working with you as you join me in examining our system of environmental law.